Recently, IEEE Communications Society published an article “What will 6G be?”

 - New Applications Some of the new technologies we are going to see soon are autonomous vehicles (that was obvious), tactile Internet (very interesting), virtual reality, smart cities and factories, and yet unimaginable applications of Internet of Things (IoT).

-I particularly liked the urban legend that all odd numbered Gs are boring (think 1G, 3G and by extension 5G) and all even numbered Gs are exciting (think 2G and 4G).
-Consequently, 6G seems to be born with luck on its side.
+The article did not mention the role of Reconfigurable Intelligent Surfaces (RIS) in 6G systems.
+I particularly like the old saying that all odd numbered Gs are boring (think 1G, 3G and by extension 5G) and all even numbered Gs are exciting (think 2G and 4G).
+Consequently, 6G seems to have luck on its side.